LauraColten/homework-LauraColten/Exam2/ProjectReport/README.rst

 Based on the limited number of parts found on his ship, Major Tom needs to contruct a VERY simple machine that can produce to the answers simple math problems.
 Requirements:
--IN and OUT registers have simple connections to the keyboard and display.
+- IN and OUT registers have simple connections to the keyboard and display.
--IN register is not driven by a clock.
+- IN register is not driven by a clock.
--The machine triggers into action when the user presses a key.
+- The machine triggers into action when the user presses a key.
--The machine can only handle one-digit inputs.
+- The machine can only handle one-digit inputs.
--The machine will toggle from ADD to SUB.
+- The machine will toggle from ADD to SUB.

 Code
 ####